-Background: ICJIA grantees selected and implemented one of the following After-School
+Project Name: Violence Prevention and After-School Programs: Evaluation Oversight Project Type: Internal / External Background: Evaluation ICJIA ICJIA grantees selected and implemented one of the following After-School models: Illinois Department of Human Services (IDHS) Teen Reach Model; Illinois State Board of Education (ISBE) 21st Century Model; or evidence- based after-school program that includes violence prevention.
+Authority Research staff are reviewing the evaluation methodology and providing feedback and oversight to that process.
 The University of Chicago Crime Lab will assist Youth Guidance in the evaluation of an expansion of the Becoming A Man (BAM) program and a pilot of the Working on Womanhood (WOW) intervention, both social-cognitive skill development interventions for at-risk youth in the Chicago Public Schools.
 They will use a Randomized Controlled Trial design, to measure outcomes using longitudinal student-level records and arrest records, as well as student self-reported data from an in-person survey.
 Authority research staff are reviewing the evaluation methodology and providing feedback and oversight to that process.

-Progress Since Last Quarter: During the last quarter, R&A staff conducted their review of the evaluation methods, and suggested additional research questions to address program effectiveness issues.
+Project Status: Progress Since Last Quarter: In Progress During the last quarter, R&A staff conducted their review of the evaluation methods, and suggested additional research questions to address program effectiveness issues.
 Staff also reviewed grantee materials to develop a set of standardized performance metrics across the various after-school program models.
+End Date: Summer, 2014